 Girls' Ice Hockey

 During the 2000-01 season – just the third year of coeducation at The Hill - a group of girls who were interested in playing ice hockey joined the JV “B” boys’ team before forming a dedicated girls team at the end of the season.
-The next winter, the first varsity girls hockey team took to the ice, and the program shortly thereafter became established in the Mid-Atlantic and New England.
+The next winter, the first varsity girls' ice hockey team took to the ice, and the program shortly thereafter became established in the Mid-Atlantic and New England.
 Since those early years, the program has gradually elevated its stature and has reached the top tier of prep hockey in North America.

-Hill Girls Hockey has experienced a meteoric rise over the last decade, earning a highly-competitive place in prep school hockey.
+Hill girls' ice hockey has experienced a meteoric rise over the last decade, earning a highly-competitive place in prep school hockey.
 The program is unique in a number of ways, relative to the prep hockey landscape – a blend between the traditional New England model and some of the most competitive club teams.
 Our student-athletes develop on the ice, but also as athletes off the ice with a full-time strength and conditioning program, and most importantly as students and people.
 Our student-athletes hail from 17 U.S. states and three countries, many coming from less traditional hockey markets as they seek stronger competition and development, but also more balance in their lives.

 This program is very well supported, with four full-time faculty members on the coaching staff (including a goaltending coach), three of whom competed at the highest levels of collegiate hockey.
 The coaching staff believes that structure, attention to detail, and hard work are the building blocks of success, but most importantly a mentality of playing for The Hill.
 This is one of the great aspects of the prep hockey tradition that is felt strongly by our student-athletes.